-The Venetian monastery of Jerusalem is located at village Loutraki but now does not operate.
-The monastery was a center of revolutionary activity against the Turks and refuge for some of the most famous chieftains of Crete.
+The Venetian monastery of Jerusalem was located at village Loutraki, but now it does not operating.
+The monastery was a center of revolutionary activity against the Ottomans and refuge for some of the most famous chieftains of Crete.
 Today the temple is preserved, parts of cells and one sanatorium built before the Second World War (but did never operate).